Airdrie-Chestermere: History

 The district was located to the east of Calgary in southern Alberta.
 It was created in the 2003 electoral boundary re-distribution from the old riding of Airdrie-Rocky View.
 The riding has an urban rural mix.
-It was named after the City of Airdrie and the City of Chestermere.
+It was named after the cities of Airdrie and Chestermere.
 The riding also covered Crossfield and the eastern half of Rocky View County as well as border areas of Calgary that have grown beyond into the district.

 The voters in the district and its antecedents primarily supported Progressive Conservative candidates in the past, but other right leaning parties polled well.
 The first representative was Progressive Conservative Carol Haley who had previously represented Airdrie-Rocky View, and the second was Rob Anderson who was elected as a Progressive Conservative in 2008 but crossed the floor to the Wildrose Alliance in early 2010.

 The riding was abolished in the 2010 Alberta boundary re-distribution prior to the 2012 Alberta general election.
 The territory of the Aridrie-Chestermere district was divided amongst three new electoral districts, the northeast portion including Beiseker and Irricana was transferred to Olds-Didsbury-Three Hills electoral district, the territory covering the City of Airdrie and surrounding rural lands to the Airdrie electoral district, and the remainder to the Chestermere-Rocky View electoral district.

 Boundary history

 Electoral history

 The electoral district was created in the 2004 boundary redistribution.
 The first election held that year saw Progressive Conservative incumbent Carol Haley who had previously represented the old ridings of Three Hills-Airdrie and Airdrie-Rocky View win the seat with a landslide over a crowded field of seven other candidates.
 She retired from office at dissolution in 2008.

 The 2008 election saw Progressive Conservative candidate Rob Anderson sweep to office.
-He crossed the floor to the Wildrose Alliance on January 4, 2010 citing dissatisfaction with the Progressive Conservative government and Premier Ed Stelmach.
+He crossed the floor to the Wildrose Alliance on January 4, 2010, citing dissatisfaction with the Progressive Conservative government and Premier Ed Stelmach.